dejwk/roo_display/doc/programming_guide.md

 Digits are often monotype, even in proportional fonts.
 Sometimes you can use this property to minimize redraws; e.g. use glyph metrics to determine positions of digits, and then update the individual digits.

 Be careful, though: even though the _anchor_ extents of all digits may be the same, the regular extents are not.
-The bounding box of digit '1' is going to be smaller than that of digit '0', even though they have the same advance.
+The bounding box of digit '1' is going to be narrower than that of digit '0', even though they have the same advance.
 For this reason, you may still need to use `Tile` when rendering numeric content.

 ### Drawing shapes